Policy Evaluation during a Pandemic: Identification Strategies for Policy Effects on Covid - 19 Cases

 \section{Identification Strategies for Policy Effects on Covid\mbox{-}19 Cases}

 The previous section presented a basic stochastic SIRD model.
-This section connects that sort of model with the treatment effects literature and considers the relative merits of difference in differences and unconfoundedness strategies for evaluating the effect of a policy on the number of Covid-19 cases.
+This section connects that sort of model with the treatment effects literature and considers the relative merits of difference-in-differences and unconfoundedness strategies for evaluating the effect of a policy on the number of Covid-19 cases.

-The strategy of this section is to impose the stochastic SIRD model for untreated potential outcomes and to check if differences in differences and/or unconfoundedness are compatible with the stochastic SIRD model.
+The strategy of this section is to impose the stochastic SIRD model for untreated potential outcomes and to check if difference-in-differences and/or unconfoundedness are compatible with the stochastic SIRD model.
 This setup does not place restrictions on how treated potential outcomes (i.e., Covid-19 cases under the policy) are generated.
 In particular, this is consistent with Covid-19 cases under the policy continuing to follow a stochastic SIRD model but where the values of the parameters potentially change in response to the policy; but it is also more general than that in the sense that there are no substantive restrictions on treated potential outcomes.
+Perhaps more importantly, this setup also allows for heterogeneous effects of policies across different locations.